Eliminating Health Disparities

 The UNC Gillings School of Global Public Health has been engaged in overcoming health disparities since its earliest days.
 Overcoming health disparities is one of the School’s highest priorities.
-Faculty members across our School are leading studies to understand the nature of health disparities, improve health behaviors, reduce disease risk, create more equitable access to health services, and translate what we have learned into policies, teaching and practice.
-We work in close collaboration with communities in North Carolina and the US to overcome barriers to good health for all.
-Our students also are making a difference through organizations such as the Minority Student Caucus and the annual Minority Health Conference they have sponsored for the past 30 years.
+Faculty members at our school are leading studies to understand the nature of health disparities, improve health behaviors, reduce disease risk, create more equitable access to health services and translate what we have learned into policies, teaching and practice.
+We work in close collaboration with communities in North Carolina and the United States to overcome barriers to good health for all.
+Our students are also making a difference through organizations such as the Minority Student Caucus (MSC) and the annual Minority Health Conference (MHC), which MSC has sponsored for more than 30 years.

 This work is critical.
 Racial and ethnic minorities continue to suffer a heavier burden of illness, disability and early death due to health disparities.
-African-American infants are twice as likely as white babies to die in their first year of life.
-Rates of diabetes in Latinos, African-Americans, American Indians and some Asian groups far exceed that of whites.
-African-American women are 24 times more likely to have HIV than white women.
-Breast cancer is deadlier in black women younger than 55 than it is in white women in the same age group.
-These and other disparities – in cancer, cardiovascular disease and stroke, and many other preventable conditions – account for billions of dollars in healthcare expenses every year and ultimately keep our nation as a whole from achieving its full potential.
+African-American infants are twice as likely as Caucasian babies to die in their first year of life.
+Rates of diabetes in Latinos, African-Americans, American Indians and Asians far exceed that of Caucasians.
+African-American women are 24 times more likely to have HIV than Caucasian women.
+Breast cancer is deadlier in black women younger than 55 years of age than it is in white women in the same age group.
+These and other disparities – in cancer, cardiovascular disease, stroke and many other preventable conditions – account for billions of dollars in healthcare expenses every year and ultimately keep our nation from achieving its full potential.

 A few examples of our flagship programs include the following:

 The Interdisciplinary Certificate in Health Disparities, administered by ECHO, is a 10-hour course that equips professionals working in culturally diverse settings to play a leading role in reducing health disparities through community action, public health practice and policy.